corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ## Resource Limits

 Unbounded resources are a common source of runtime failures.
-Everybody who was oncall for a production service will tell you this.
+Everybody who was on call for a production service will tell you this.

 **Set explicit limits on everything**.
 SREs will thank you for it!